Partnerships for Schools

 Specialist schools

-The programme totals £50 million - £20m in 2008-09, £15m in each of financial years 2009/10 and 2010/11 - and aims to provide support for one-off capital projects at newly designated specialist schools.
-The funding provided is to enhance the schools' facilities in relation to teaching specialist subjects especially providing suitable permanent accommodation and access to these facilities for people with disabilities and relevant community groups.
-The capital proposals need to be part of a strategic plan to develop the school facilities as a whole.
+The programme totals £41 million - £15m in 2008-09, £19m in 2009/10 and £7m in 2010/11 - and provides support for one-off capital projects at newly designated specialist schools.
+The funding is provided to enhance the schools' facilities regarding specialist subjects especially providing suitable permanent accommodation and access to these facilities for people with disabilities and community groups.
+The capital proposals should be part of a strategic plan to develop the school facilities as a whole.

-A one-off flat rate grant of £100k is provided following a successful application to become a Specialist School and is paid quarterly to local authorities, who pass on the full amount of funding to schools unless capital investment is part of a larger local authority-led project.
-VA schools will receive funding direct from PfS once their project has been approved and will receive capital grant at a rate of 100% of spending up to a maximum of £117,500, including VAT.
+A one-off flat rate grant of £100k is provided following a successful application to become a Specialist School and is paid quarterly to local authorities.
+They pass on the full amount of funding to schools oras part of a larger local authority-led project.
+VA schools receive funding direct from PfS once their project has been approved and receive capital grant at a rate of 100% of spending up to a maximum of £117,500, including VAT.

 School travel plans

-The programme totals £60 million - £20m in each of financial years 2008/09, 2009/10 and 2010/11 - and aims to enable every school in England to put in place an active school travel plan by 2010.
+The programme totals £55 million - £15m in each of financial years 2008-09, and £20m in each of 2009-10 and 2010-11 - and enabled every school in England to put in place an active school travel plan by 2010.
 These plans are designed to initiate a package of measures to improve safety for children to walk to school and reduce car use and are backed by a partnership involving the school, education and transport officers from the local authority, the police and the health authority.
-Capital funding goes towards on-site improvements which will promote or enable more sustainable travel to the school such as lockers, cycle storage, new paths and CCTV, and is allocated by formula following a successful application.
+Capital funding goes towards on-site improvements which promote or enable more sustainable travel to the school such as lockers, cycle storage, new paths and CCTV, and is allocated by formula following a successful application.

 Primary schools and maintained nurseries are allocated £3,750 plus £5 per pupil.
 Schools for secondary aged pupils are allocated £5,000 plus £5 per pupil.
-PfS makes quarterly payments to Community and Foundation schools via the local authority.
-Academies, CTCs and non-maintained special schools will be paid directly on a quarterly basis.
-VA schools receive the funding as an addition to their devolved formula capital and are paid at the 90% rate in line with legal requirements, adjusted for their liability to pay VAT on capital investment.
+PfS makes quarterly payments to Community, voluntary controlled and Foundation schools via the local authority.
+VA schools receive the funding as an addition to their devolved formula capital and are paid at the 90% rate in line with legal requirements, increased for their liability to pay VAT on capital investment.

 Schools access initiative

-The programme was introduced in 2006 to improve the accessibility of mainstream schools to disabled pupils and those with special educational needs.
+The programme was introduced to improve the accessibility of mainstream schools to disabled pupils and those with special educational needs.
 The aim is to ensure full access to schools for all pupils to take account of the Disability Discrimination Act 1995.
-A total of £96m in each of financial years 2008/09, 2009/10 and 2010/11 is available and is allocated by formula.
-Local authorities receive their share of £96m per year on the basis of pupil numbers relative to all other local authorities.
-The schools access initiative is delivered through the 'single capital pot' to make it easier for local authorities to join their allocation up with other capital funding to increase flexibility.
-In line with supported borrowing allocations made by the DfE, an appropriate amount of revenue support grant is paid to each authority by the Department for Communities and Local Government (CLG) to enable local authorities to take out a loan to support capital investment.
+A total of £96m in each of financial years 2008-09, 2009-10 and 2010-11 was allocated by formula.
+Local authorities receive their share of £96m per year on the basis of pupil numbers.
+The schools access initiative is delivered through the 'single capital pot' to make it easier for local authorities to join their allocation up with other capital resources to increase flexibility.
+In line with supported borrowing allocations made by the DfE, revenue support grant is paid to each authority by the Department for Communities and Local Government (CLG) to enable local authorities to take out a loan to support capital investment.

 Voluntary Aided (VA) schools and LCVAP

 There are two sets of formula-based programmes for VA schools - devolved formula capital (see above) and the Local Contribution to Voluntary Aided Programme (LCVAP).
-VA schools were set up in 1944 and are predominantly church schools which came under state control.
+These two grants are designed to finance similar levels of investment as other maintained schools.
+VA schools are predominantly church schools.
 Schools can appoint a head teacher who is of their preferred faith.
-They follow the standard curriculum and own their buildings, but not their playing fields.
+They follow the standard curriculum and own their buildings, but generally not their playing fields.
 LCVAP is a formulaic programme where the local authority and its partners (usually the associated dioceses) allocate DfE funding in line with local needs and priorities.
-The programme aims to provide modernisation, new pupil places and school access to VA schools, by upgrading buildings and facilities; providing new pupil places; and developing access to facilities for disabilities and those with special needs in VA schools.
+The programme aims to provide funding for modernisation, new pupil places and school access to VA schools.

-LCVAP is a £654 million fund - £218m in each of financial years 2008/09, 2009/10 and 2010/11 - with grant available to VA schools only.
+LCVAP is a £652 million fund - £213m in 2008-09, £265m in 2009-10 and £174m in 2010-11.
 Grant is payable at the rate of 90% of relevant approved expenditure on projects, and includes the liability of the governing body to pay VAT on capital investment.
 Governing bodies must contribute the remaining 10% of the project costs.
 LCVAP can be used to support any capital work as long as it is the governors' responsibility.
-There is a minimum project cost of £2,000 but there is no maximum cost.

 Extended schools

 The programme provides pump priming capital funding to develop extended schools across an area, delivering the core offer of extended services.
-Extended schools work with the local authority, other schools and private/voluntary providers to provide access to the core offer of extended service, which are: wraparound childcare 8:00 am-6:00 pm, all year round for primary schools; a varied range of activities including study support activities; parenting and family support; swift and easy access to specialist services like speech therapy; and community use of facilities including adult and family learning and ICT.
-A total of £219 million capital grant is available - £84m in 2008/09, £89m in 2009/10 and £46m in 2010/11.
+Extended schools work with the local authority, other schools and private/voluntary providers to provide wraparound childcare 8:00 am-6:00 pm, all year round for primary schools; a varied range of activities including study support activities; parenting and family support; swift and easy access to specialist services such as speech therapy; and community use of facilities including adult and family learning and ICT.
+A total of £194 million capital grant is available - £84m in 2008-09, £89m in 2009-10 and £21m in 2010-11.

-Funding is delivered through the 'single capital pot' to make it easier for local authorities to join their allocation up with other capital funding to increase flexibility.
+Funding is delivered through the 'single capital pot' to make it easier for local authorities to join up their allocations with other capital funding to increase flexibility.
 For maximum impact, the funding should be joined up with other devolved local authority level funding, including in particular, the resources being made available through the Primary Capital Programme, and devolved resources available to schools.
-Allocations are based on the number of primary schools in an area since the DfE policy aim is to ensure every primary school is able to provide the extended school offer.
 The development of VA school sites to provide the core offer of extended services is expected to be funded via local authorities at the standard rate of 90% of the agreed costs.
 PfS pays local authorities quarterly.

-The Harnessing Technology Grant brings together the previous Connectivity, Infrastructure, e-learning credits grants to meet better the objectives of the e-strategy 'Harnessing Technology' published in March 2005.
-The funding, which totals £639.5 million – £237.5m in 2008/09, £201m in each of financial years 2009/10, 2010/11 - can be used to upgrade schools' broadband connectivity bandwidths; implement ways to enable learners to store and access their work, and related information and resources on a secure website; to implement systems to achieve better use and more integration of information to support learning; and to invest in a range of technologies to support classroom-based learning such as interactive whiteboards.
+The Harnessing Technology Grant brings together the previous Connectivity, Infrastructure, e-learning credits grants to meet the objectives of the e-strategy 'Harnessing Technology' published in March 2005.
+The funding, which totals £501 million – £199m in 2008-09, £201m in 2009-10, and £101m in 2010-11 - can be used to upgrade schools' broadband connectivity bandwidths; implement ways to enable learners to store and access their work, and related information and resources on a secure website; to implement systems to achieve better use and more integration of information to support learning; and to invest in a range of technologies to support classroom-based learning such as interactive whiteboards.